savonet/liquidsoap/doc/content/ffmpeg_filters.md

 ## Filters with dynamic inputs or outputs

 Filters with dynamic inputs or outputs can have multiple inputs or outputs, decided at run-time.
-Typically, `ffmpeg.filter.split` splits a video input into multiple inputs and `ffmpeg.filter.merge` merges multiple video inputs into a single one.
+Typically, `ffmpeg.filter.split` splits a video stream into multiple streams and `ffmpeg.filter.merge` merges multiple video streams into a single one.

 For these filters, the operators' signature is a little different.
 Here's an example for dynamic outputs:
 ```